 The quality of the documentation generated can be greatly enhanced by including within the program text:

-The assertions and comments included in the source file need to be written using the Ciao system assertion language.
+The assertions and comments included in the source file need to be written using the Ciao system assertion language as well as in machine-readable comments with lpdoc''s markup and/or markdown.
 A simple compatibility library is available to make traditional (constraint) logic programming systems ignore these assertions and comments allowing normal treatment of programs documented in this way.

 The documentation is currently generated directly in HTML or texinfo format.
 From the texinfo output, lpdoc also generates printed and on-line manuals in several other formats automatically (pdf, info, ascii, etc.), by calling publicly available tools. lpdoc can also generate 'man' pages (Unix man page format) as well as brief descriptions in html or emacs info formats suitable for inclusion in an on-line index of applications.
 In particular, lpdoc can create and maintain fully automatically WWW and info sites containing on-line versions of the documents it produces.